Thex-Thex/Thex-Thex/README.md

 ## Hi there i'm Thex 👋

+### learning computer science in exploitation and infrastructure

 <!--
 **Thex-Thex/Thex-Thex** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.